olatunjiabel231-coder/sc200-soc-portfolio/PROJECT-4-lolbins-process-detection/use-cases/certutil-encoded-command/README.md

 ---

+## ⚙️ Analytics Rule Creation (Automated Detection)

+As a SOC analyst, sometimes we need automated threat detection.
+This can be done in an Azure environment using Azure Analytics Rules and KQL to write queries that automatically detect threats.

+I wrote a KQL detection rule to detect suspicious LOLBIN execution (Certutil).
+The aim of the KQL is to detect any execution of certutil that encodes, decodes, or downloads files using URL cache.

+The KQL also demonstrates parent-child process relationships, which helps in identifying how the process was executed.

+I used a threshold of ≥ 3.
+So anytime certutil.exe encodes, decodes, or runs suspicious commands 3 times or more, it automatically generates an alert.

+The KQL also detects the first seen and last seen time of each attack.

+During the analytics rule creation process, I mapped entities using the host (computer name where the attack happened).
+I also mapped process details such as Process Name and CommandLine.

+All these are shown in the attack story, including the host computer and the type of process that was executed on it.

+I correlated all alerts within a 30-minute window into one incident.
+The query runs every 5 minutes.

+Then I created the rule and simulated the attack in PowerShell using certutil to encode a file, which successfully generated an alert and incident.
 ## 🔄 SOC Workflow

 When stuffs like this happen in a SOC Environment, it's triage first which is verifying the Alert, then investigate by using the SIEM tool like Microsoft Sentinel to see what has been done.